 Claudia just wished that she could talk to her father for two minutes without trying to suggest in one way or another that his point of view wasn't necessarily right because all the others were wrong.

 It's as useless, Clark told her, over a sparkling glass of prosecco in a dark corner of Vita la Dolce, as prying Americans from their guns, as getting them to amend their sacred Second Amendment.

 Sitting on the bench in the Giardino Inglese, Claudia accepted that is wasn’t necessarily a bad thing that her father felt so proud.
 Clark was right: Who doesn’t have pride?
-The philosopher who moralizes about the insignificance of all our contributions, will still be proud of his moral argument.
-The astronomer who sees how small we are, still marvels at the nihilistic depths of his sight.
+The philosopher who moralizes about the insignificance of our lives will still be proud of his argument.
+The astronomer who sees how small we are still marvels at the nihilistic depth of his sight.
 We all find consolation in our versions of meaning.
 Clark was right: it may even be our pride that keeps us going.

-Just as Claudia arrived at this magnanimous feeling toward her father, she saw the man who had made this possible walking toward the two bronze figures in the fountain.
+Just as Claudia arrived at this magnanimous feeling toward her father, she saw Clark walking toward the two bronze figures in the fountain.
 He had a preoccupied air, as if he had just happened to stumble on this tiny planet.
 He was in fact thinking about Claudia.
 Her bright eyes and her luminous skin.
 He also knew exactly where he was going.